-Further the concept of joint liability is completely kept away in an LLP where the partners cannot be held jointly liable for the wrongful acts, misconducts, business decisions, made by other partners.
+Further, the concept of joint liability is completely kept away in an LLP where the partners cannot be held jointly liable for the wrongful acts, misconducts, and business decisions, made by other partners.
 However, the LLP can be held liable as an entity for its other obligations.
-The rights and duties of the partners in a LLP are governed and regulated by an agreement held between the partners or the partners and LLP.
+The rights and duties of the partners in an LLP are governed and regulated by an agreement held between the partners or the partners and LLP.

 Structure of LLPs